Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 siberian kittens

 Kittens are amazing.
-They’re cute and curious; they’re mischievous and hyper.
-They’re bundles of fun to have around!
+They’re cute and curious, they’re mischievous and hyper, and they’re bundles of fun to have around!
 Seriously, who doesn’t love kittens?

-If you’ve never had a kitten before, though, you may find you’re not quite sure how to take care of it past feeding and cuddling it.
-As fun as they are, kittens can be quite a lot of work, and there are several things to know before making the decision to adopt one.
+If you’ve never had a kitten before, though, you may find that you’re not quite sure how to take care of them beyond feeding and cuddling them.
+As fun as they are, kittens can be a great deal of work, and there are several things to know before deciding to adopt one.

-We’ve prepared a step-by-step guide on how to take care of a new kitten, so you know exactly what you’re getting yourself into before you bring home your fluffy ball of joy.
-From nutritional needs to socialization to kitten health and more, you’ll find everything you need below!
+This step-by-step guide goes over how to take care of a new kitten, so you know exactly what you’re getting yourself into before you bring home a fluffy ball of joy.
+From nutritional needs and socialization to kitten health and more, you’ll find everything that you need here!

 divider-cat